micoxion/AttoviaWiki/content/Meyda-work/Meyda-flow.md

 tags:
 date: 2024-06-28
 ---
-Meyda-flow is the general term used when discussing the measure of [[Meyda]] required to power a spell and the type of flow involved in its casting.
+**Meyda-flow** is the general term used when discussing the measure of [[Meyda]] required to power a spell and the type of flow involved in its casting.
 # Types of Flow
 ## Strike-flow (S-flow)
-Generally the more commonly understood Meyda-flow type, named by the early wizards for the sudden effect and feeling on oneself when casting a spell that requires this type of power draw.
+Generally the more commonly understood **Meyda-flow** type, named by the early wizards for the sudden effect and feeling on oneself when casting a spell that requires this type of power draw.
 Strike-flow describes an almost instantaneous draw of a specified quantity to elicit an immediate effect.
 Examples of Strike-flow spells are listed below:
 - Burning Hands
 - Grease
 - Sleep
 - Arcane Lock
 These spells are almost always characterized as singular impactful results, eruptions of elements, sudden non-continues mental attacks, or the switching of one state to another.
 ## Siphon-flow (Si-flow)
-Siphon-flow spells are generally not taught to beginner workers of Meyda as they require more training so as to not overwork one's [[Soul]].
-Siphon-flow describes a spell which consumes a continuous, often smaller quantity of Meyda to facilitate a temporary or lasting effect.
+Siphon-flow spells are generally not taught to beginner workers of **Meyda** as they require more training so as to not overwork one's [[Soul]].
+Siphon-flow describes a spell which consumes a continuous, often smaller quantity of **Meyda** to facilitate a temporary or lasting effect.
 Examples of Siphon-flow spells are listed below:
 - Fog Cloud
 - Mage Armor
 - Alter Self
 - Invisibility
 Siphon-flow spells encompass all that would make temporary change to one's surroundings and/or perception.
 Their are of course some Siphon-flow spells which are used to permanently alter an area over time but they are more complex and rare.
 ## Strike-siphon-flow (SS-flow)
 Strike-siphon-flow describes spells in which both key disciplines are used.
 Most often Strike-flow to initialize an effect and Siphon-flow to maintain a secondary effect or alter the spell in some way.
-These spells are subversive in their difficulty due to the often surprising amount of Meyda a caster is required to use in both starting and maintaining the spell.
-In some areas of Meyda-work, especially [[Necromancy]], the secondary Si-flow portion of the spell is offloaded to a [[Minor Stone]] during the S-flow phase.
+These spells are subversive in their difficulty due to the often surprising amount of **Meyda** a caster is required to use in both starting and maintaining the spell.
+In some areas of **Meyda-work**, especially [[Necromancy]], the secondary Si-flow portion of the spell is offloaded to a [[Minor Stone]] during the S-flow phase.
 - Faerie Fire
 - Guiding Bolt
 - Animate Dead